fdcl-gwu/gym-rotor/README.md

 # gym-rotor

-OpenAI Gym environments for a quadrotor UAV control
+OpenAI Gym environments for a quadrotor UAV control, combined with modular RL and Equivariant RL approaches.

+> **NOTE**: For training code presented at the ACC 2023 conference, *Equivariant reinforcement learning for quadrotor UAV*, please switch to the `ACC23` branch.
+For the ACC 2024 conference training code, *Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV*, use the `ACC24` branch.
+After cloning the desired branch, please refer to the respective README.md for detailed instructions.

 <img src="https://github.com/fdcl-gwu/gym-rotor/assets/50692767/4434e07f-48ae-4d96-8407-3d815e913ca7" width=50%>

 ### ***Learn by Doing***

-This repository contains OpenAI Gym environments and PyTorch implementations of [TD3](https://arxiv.org/abs/1802.09477) and [MATD3](https://arxiv.org/abs/1910.01465), for low-level control of quadrotor unmanned aerial vehicles.
+This repository contains OpenAI Gym environments and PyTorch implementations of [PPO](https://arxiv.org/abs/1707.06347), [SAC](https://arxiv.org/abs/1801.01290), and [TD3](https://arxiv.org/abs/1802.09477)/[MATD3](https://arxiv.org/abs/1910.01465), for low-level control of quadrotor unmanned aerial vehicles.
 To better understand **What Deep RL Do**, see [OpenAI Spinning UP](https://spinningup.openai.com/en/latest/index.html).
 Please don't hesitate to create new issues or pull requests for any suggestions and corrections.
 - We have recently switched from [Gym](https://www.gymlibrary.dev/) to [Gymnasium](https://gymnasium.farama.org/), but our previous Gym-based environments are still available [here](https://github.com/fdcl-gwu/gym-rotor/tree/gym).